serhii-samoilenko/hsa-homework-10/reports/LOST_UPDATE.md

 ---

-Alice will select the value of the row and increment it
+Alice will select the value of the row and then increment it

 ```sql
 -- Alice: